ConorWilliams/libfork/HACKING.md

 Here is some wisdom to help you build and test this project as a developer and potential contributor.

+If you plan to contribute, please read the [CONTRIBUTING](CONTRIBUTING.md) guide.

 ## Developer mode

 Build system targets that are only useful for developers of this project are